-- (a) The Government issued Green Bonds of US\$1 billion and US\$2.5 billion under the Government Green Bond Programme in May 2019 and February 2021 respectively to provide funding for green public works projects of the Government.
-The Green Bonds denominated in United States dollars will mature between May 2024 and February 2051.
-The outstanding Green Bonds are translated into Hong Kong dollars at the exchange rate ruling at the reporting date. - (b) During the financial year, bonds with nominal value totalling \$18.4 billion were issued to institutional investors through tender, and bonds with nominal value totalling \$30 billion were issued to retail investors through subscription.
-Bonds with nominal value totalling \$9.5 billion issued through tender and bonds with nominal value totalling \$2.96 billion issued through subscription were repaid during the financial year. - (c) The outstanding bonds included Silver Bonds with nominal value of \$2.93 billion (2020: \$2.86 billion) which might be redeemed before maturity upon request from bond holders. - (d) The outstanding bonds included Silver Bonds with nominal value of \$2.95 billion (2020: \$2.97 billion) which might be redeemed before maturity upon request from bond holders. - (e) The outstanding bonds included Silver Bonds with nominal value of \$14.97 billion (2020: \$2.98 billion) which might be redeemed before maturity upon request from bond holders. - (f) Alternative bonds are denominated in United States dollars.
-During the financial year, alternative bonds with nominal value of US\$1 billion (equivalent to HK\$7.75 billion) were repaid.
+- (a) The Government issued Green Bonds of US\$1 billion in May 2019, US\$2.5 billion in February 2021, US\$1 billion in November 2021, EUR1.75 billion in November 2021, RMB5 billion in November 2021, HK\$20 billion in May 2022, US\$3 billion in January 2023, EUR1.25 billion in January 2023, RMB10 billion in January 2023 and HK\$0.8 billion in February 2023 under the Government Green Bond Programme to provide funding for green projects.
+The Green Bonds were denominated in United States dollars (US\$7.5 billion will mature between May 2024 and January 2053), Euros (EUR3 billion will mature between January 2025 and November 2041), Renminbi (RMB15 billion will mature between November 2024 and January 2028) and Hong Kong dollars (HK\$20.8 billion will mature between February 2024 and May 2025).
+The outstanding Green Bonds are translated into Hong Kong dollars at the exchange rate ruling at the reporting date. - (b) During the financial year, bonds with nominal value totalling \$23.5 billion were issued to institutional investors through tender, bonds with nominal value totalling \$45 billion were issued to retail investors through subscription, and bonds with nominal value totalling \$2 billion were issued through switch tender.
+Bonds with nominal value totalling \$28.8 billion issued through tender, bonds with nominal value totalling \$45 billion were issued through switch tender.
+Bonds with nominal value totalling \$28.8 billion issued through tender, bonds with nominal value totalling \$4.98 billion issued through subscription, and bonds with nominal value totalling \$2 billion issued through switch tender were repaid during the financial year. - (c) The outstanding bonds included Silver Bonds with nominal value of \$14.25 billion (2022: \$2.91 billion) which might be redeemed before maturity upon request from bond holders. - (d) The outstanding bonds included Silver Bonds with nominal value of \$28.82 billion (2022: \$14.81 billion) which might be redeemed before maturity upon request from bond holders. - (e) The outstanding bonds included Silver Bonds with nominal value of \$44.53 billion (2022: \$29.85 billion) which might be redeemed before maturity upon request from bond holders. - (f) Alternative bonds are denominated in United States dollars.
 The outstanding alternative bonds are translated into Hong Kong dollars at the exchange rate ruling at the reporting date.